 - Compliance and Adequacy: The statement is subject to court approval, ensuring that it contains sufficient information for creditors to evaluate the plan’s feasibility and risks.

 Properly drafted disclosure statements facilitate stakeholder understanding and underpin the integrity of the Chapter 11 restructuring process.
+An inadequate disclosure statement can delay the entire proceeding, as the court may require revisions before allowing creditors to vote on the plan.

-Voting Procedures and Plan Confirmation
+How Do Voting and Plan Confirmation Work?

 Balloting Process Overview